 The pain may pass as quickly as it began.
 Though the pain should go away, it may leave you feeling really tired.
 These headaches can be an exhausting experience.

 Unless you plan on waiting until the cluster headaches pass, you should go to the doctor for treatment options.
 There are a number of possible treatments, from oxygen or local anesthetics to dihydroergotamine or triptans.

-If you frequently suffer through cluster headaches, your doctor can also help you with preventative treatment option to help keep the cluster headaches at bay.
+If you frequently suffer from headaches, your doctor can also help you with a preventative treatment option to help keep the headaches at bay.